Wild Blue-Green Algae

 Blue-Green algae represent a link between bacteria and green plants.
 This algae type, therefore, is both a plant and a healthy bacterium.
 Blue-green algae and bacterium have a similar composition.
 Their genetic makeup, photosynthesis apparatus, and respiratory systems are not separated by internal membranes.
 The “information” in the blue-green algae or bacterium such as how to produce enzymes, how to digest antibiotics, how to repair cellular injuries, and how to quench free radicals is totally accessible.
 (Free radicals attack other molecules that they come into contact with).

 Furthermore, blue-green algae are like animal cells in structure in that both have a soft, digestible cell wall composed of glycogen which our bodies can use as food.
 Almost all other plants have cellulose cell walls that are not as easily digestible.
 Thus, because the algae cell walls are soft and easy to digest, we can obtain more nutrients from ingesting them.
 The blue-green algae are survival pioneers.
-They quickly change and adapt to light conditions, temperature, and physical and chemical changes as the environment dictates.
+They quickly change and adapt to light conditions, temperature, physical and chemical changes as dictated by their environment.

 Algae researcher Dr. William Barry has personally examined many blooms of the AFA strain from Klamath Lake (and from other lakes too) and has never found any toxicity.
 A research report produced by Rapala in The Journal of Applied Phycology (1993) confirmed Barry’s conclusion; this report emphatically states that the AFA algae strain is not capable of producing toxins.
 As a further testament to its safety, it should be noted that hundreds of thousands of people worldwide have consumed the AFA strain algae with no toxic effects.